 2. I forgive you

 This method requires great inner strength because it’s not easy to forgive.
-People often say that I’ve forgiven the other person but they still keep anger in their hearts.
+People often say they’ve forgiven the other person but they still keep anger in their hearts.
 How do you know if you’ve truly forgiven them?
-Well, when their sight or their memories, good or bad, trigger no sadness, anger or restlessness in you, it means you’ve completely forgiven them.
+Well, when the sight of them or the memories, good or bad, trigger no sadness, anger or restlessness in you, it means you’ve completely forgiven them.
 Saying I forgive you is not enough, we must feel it.
 And, a good way to forgive is to remember that, one, you must pay back your loans, and two, you are bigger than their mistakes.
 This leads me to the crux of this method: